full service solutions for owners and investors.

 The Legends Realty property managers conduct showings for each vacant unit.
 We arrange showing times for your property, and appointments by contacting the Legends Realty office directly.
 When prospective tenants see the property, the management team answers questions and distributes applications.
 Applications are also available in the Legends Realty office, at the property showings, and www.CentralFLRentals.com.

 Thorough screening is crucial to successful Property Management.
 Legends Realty requires all applicants to fill out a detailed application and submit it for processing/approval.
 A credit check is NOT enough!
-Our company conducts a careful review of their credit, income, criminal, and tenant history or ownership.
+Our company conducts a careful review of their credit, income, social security search, check writing ability and tenant history or ownership.

 All applicants must submit verifiable information on their income to show they can support the property.
 Rental history or previous home ownership is carefully checked.
 Cross-referencing all three areas – credit, tenant history, and income - provides the answers to qualify or disqualify prospective applicants.
 If a pet is allowed on the property, the screening includes the pet.